 You can’t expect to have steady cash flow without making sure that the people who visit your store make a purchase!
 The problem is, most ecommerce stores have huge bounce rates.
 That means most people don’t make it past the first page they land on.

-Our friends over at Shogun did a great job breaking down the bounce rate by industry.
+Shogun did a great job breaking down the bounce rate by industry.
 As you can see, it gets pretty high.

 You need to catch your customers right away.
 One of the fastest ways to do this is to create an emotional reason for spending money on a certain item.
 Making a connection on an emotional level can be done through eye-catching product images.

 Professional pictures need to show that your product will provide a fantastic user experience for the customers.
 Appealing to the consumers’ emotions will keep your engagement levels high and help you improve conversion rates as well.